This post may contain affiliate links. For more information, read my disclosure policy.

 Yes totally safe – the bags are made of food and heat-safe materials.

 You can if you want just be sure to follow the directions on the bag box for how long.
-I don’t recommend stuffing the turkey in general because it can make you sick – but do what you prefer.
+I don’t recommend stuffing the turkey in general because you need to be careful that it cooks all the way and that the stuffing is up to temperature – but you can do what you prefer.

 Mom’s Thanksgiving Turkey Recipe